Skip to main content

 At this point the application bundle can be published to the Massdriver bundle manager:

-mass app publish
+mass bundle publish

 You should see a success message.
 Upon visiting a project canvas in Massdriver, your k8s-phoenix-chat-example should be visible in the bundle bar prefixed with your organization name.